yoik/cordova-plugin-inappbrowser/doc/index.md

     - __clearcache__: set to `yes` to have the browser's cookie cache cleared before the new window is opened
     - __clearsessioncache__: set to `yes` to have the session cookie cache cleared before the new window is opened
     - __schemes__: set to a pipe (|) separated list of schemes that are allowed to be executed.
 These are opened via a view intent the loaderror callback is called if there is no matching scheme.
+    - __schemecapture__: set to a pipe (|) separated list of schemes that should be captured.
+These are then passed to the _loadstart_ event with the event property scheme.

     iOS only: